20 Drive-In Movie Theaters You Can Visit Right Now

 When you think of movies and social distancing, Yankees Stadium probably isn’t the first place that comes to mind—but it should be this summer.
 With America’s favorite pastime being benched for the foreseeable future, the stadium has decided to open its parking-lot gates in July with the Uptown Drive-In Festival.
 While details are still being worked out, this pop-up drive-in will reportedly feature movies, concerts with local musicians, and curbside dinner service from New York street vendors.
 All-inclusive tickets will be available online only, and social-distancing guidelines will be in effect.

 Not nearby?
 Don’t worry—there’s a good chance that a drive-in will pop up near you.
 Plans are in the works at the Outlets at Loveland in Colorado, various sites in Miami and Fort Lauderdale, Penn Cinema in Pennsylvania’s Lancaster County, and Ridgefield High School in Connecticut, to name a few.
-Some restaurants are even converting their parking lots into drive-in movie theaters.

 Sunset Drive-In, Colchester, Vermont